40 vs 9mm For Concealed Carry

 A (one of them, anyway) standard 9mm load is a 115-grain projectile - ball or hollow point - going at about 1,200 feet per second (depending; it varies by manufacturer) and carrying about 350 foot-pounds (again, depending) of energy.
 The standard .40 S&W load is a 180-grain bullet at about 1,000 fps (again, depending) with about 400 ft-lbs.
 The difference in those terms is marginal.
 Expansion in gel tests usually reveals about the same; marginal advantage at best, which isn't enough to make a serious difference.

-Pistol calibers are weak, and marksmanship is what wins gunfights.
-Even the mighty .44 Magnum doesn't have a perfect record as a man-stopper.
-No handgun cartridge does; there is no such thing as stopping power (well...maybe a .500 Smith and Wesson) in pistols.
+Why does that matter?
+Because even the mighty .44 Magnum doesn't have a perfect record as a man-stopper.
+No handgun cartridge does; there is no such thing as stopping power (well...maybe a .500 ) in pistols.
+Only an accurate hit to the spine, the kneecap or the pelvis compromises ambulatory function to stop a person, and only a hit to the brainstem will drop them permanently.

 Thus, we can say that neither 9mm nor .40 is a ballistic wunderkind.
 They are basically adequate.
 If you put 'em where they're supposed to go...they'll work.

 That said, there are people that just want or prefer a .40, and that's totally fine.
 There are people who hate it, and that's fine too.
 The reality here is neither is really "better" than the other, but one has some advantages in terms of mass appeal.
-Neither is well-suited to any purpose beyond self-defense and target shooting.
-Neither is really a handloader's playground.
+Neither is well-suited to any purpose beyond self-defense and target shooting, so that's a non-starter.
+Neither is really a handloader's playground either.

 So...40 vs 9mm...the winner is whichever you like.